palasht75/nutriscan-android-app/README.md

 * Menu: Build → Build Bundle or APKs → Build APKs
 * The file will appear under `app/build/outputs/apk/`

-If your friend cannot install directly, they may need to allow installs from unknown sources on the phone.
-They should not need SHAREit or any third party installer.
+If you cannot install directly, they may need to allow installs from unknown sources on the phone.
+They should not need any third party installer.

 ---